-Running costs are essential to consider when buying a car, and fuel economy is big part of running costs.
-After all, petrol and diesel aren’t getting any cheaper, so the fewer trips to a filling station, the healthier your wallets are going to be.
+Running costs are essential to consider when buying a car, and fuel economy is a big part of those costs.
+After all, petrol and diesel aren’t getting any cheaper - the fewer trips to a filling station, the healthier your wallets will be.

 What is mpg and what does it mean?

 The mpg figure simply refers to the number of miles you can drive using one gallon of fuel.